pojntfx/webnetes-book/src/getting-started/distribute.md

 ![webnetesctl created screen](./img/created.png)

-You've now created a cluster!
+You've created a cluster!
 Next up is joining nodes.
 You can either scan the QR code with your phone or click on/share the link; nodes can join the cluster without any further configuration, after which they will see the following screen:

 ![webnetesctl joined screen](./img/joined.png)

-Once node have joined, a quick CPU & Network benchmark runs and a short introduction is displayed.
+After a node has joined, a quick CPU & network benchmark runs and a short introduction is displayed.
 On the manager (where you got the link from), you can now go to the management interface by clicking on `Continue to Overview`.
 It looks something like this, depending on how many nodes you've added and whether the nodes have enabled location access by clicking on the location arrow in the center:

 ![webnetesctl overview screen](./img/overview.png)